Difference Between Smoke Testing vs Sanity Testing

 - Hence, Sanity testing is the process of doing intensive testing of any functionality given in a program.

-- Another fact that differentiates Sanity testing from Smoke testing is the fact that it is usually done for mature builds or the builds that are entering into the market or which is going to hit the production.
+- Another fact that differentiates Sanity testing from Smoke testing is that it is usually done for mature builds or the builds that are entering into the market or will hit the production.

 - Sanity tests are performed on those programs which have been already removed from the testing process.